+Creating a chain ensemble.
 Different chains characterize different visual concepts.
 Not all of them are relevant to the attribute of interest and some are noisy.
-To select the relevant chains, we rank all the chains according to their relatedness to the target attribute using the image-level relative attribute annotations.
+To select the relevant chains, we rank all the chains according to their relatedness with the target attribute using the image-level relative attribute annotations.
 For this, we split the original training data into two subsets: one for training and the other for validation.
-For each of the $K{pert} \times K{init}$ candidate chains, we train a linear SVM detector and linear SVM ranker [15, 31].
-We then fire the detector on each validation image in a sliding window fashion and apply the ranker on the patch with the maximum detection score to get an estimated attribute strength $\hat{\Omega}(I_i)$ for each image $I_i$ .
-Finally, we count how many of the pairwise ground-truth attribute orderings agree with our predicted attribute orderings:
+For each of the $K{pert} \times K{init}$ candidate chains, we train a linear SVM detector and linear SVM ranker [15, 30].
+We then fire the detector on each validation image in a sliding window fashion and apply the ranker on